 4 Airlines That Made Profit in 2020

 Taiwan’s China Airlines was super quick in switching to cargo operations.
 As a result, the airline closed the year with an operating profit of $76.3m.
 The main driver, of course, was cargo with revenues up 87% year on year.
 Not only did it make the most of its 14-strong 747-400 freighter fleet, but it has also operated more than 1,000 cargo flights a month since April 2020 on passenger aircraft.
-It has further developed its e-commerce platform, while its passenger division focuses on charter flights for now.
+In addition, it has further developed its e-commerce platform, while its passenger division focuses on charter flights for now.

 China Airlines is one of two major Taiwanese airlines.
 The airline is headquartered in Taipei and operates a fleet of 83 aircraft.
 China Airlines is both member of SkyTeam and SkyTeam Cargo.
 Including cargo destinations, the airline operates to more than 100 destinations in Asia, Europe, and North America.